-This page shows Denison Mines (DNN) financial statements, including the income statement, balance sheet, cash flow statement, and key financial ratios.
+Denison Mines (DNN) reported $11.1M in revenue for fiscal year 2017, down 19.9% from the prior fiscal year.
+This page shows its income statement, balance sheet, cash flow statement, and key financial ratios.
 View 2 years of annual fundamentals and quarterly data, with year-over-year growth rates and compound annual growth rates (CAGR).
 All figures are derived from SEC filings (10-K and 10-Q reports).

 Financial Health Signals

-Denison Mines passes 4 of 9 financial strength tests.
-3 of 4 profitability signals pass, 1 of 2 leverage/liquidity signals pass, neither operating efficiency signal passes.
+Denison Mines passes 4 of 6 computable financial strength tests (3 of the nine could not be computed from available data).
+3 of 4 profitability signals pass, all 1 leverage/liquidity signals pass, neither operating efficiency signal passes.

 Key Financial Metrics